wp-plugins/advanced-ajax-page-loader/readme.txt

 also any bindings for lightbox for example need to be reloaded when new HTML is put into the page.
 You need to take the code used to bind the javascript to your elements and re-call them after the content changes...
 Put the binding code in the JS file after the line which says "DROP YOUR RELOAD CODES BELOW HERE"

+I have included a few example codes for nivoslider and jScrollPane, if you have other code please let me know and I can add it to the list.

 ----Theme Support----